Worfield: St Peter's Church

-The old churchyard contains the war graves of three soldiers of World War I and the attached church cemetery those of three World War II soldiers.
-The World War II general, Sir Oliver Leese (1894–1978), whose home was at Lower Hall in the village from his marriage in 1930 until 1973, is buried at the church.
+The old churchyard contains the war graves of three soldiers of World War I and the attached church cemetery those of two soldiers and an army officer of World War II.
+The World War II general, Sir Oliver Leese (1894–1978), whose home was at Lower Hall in the village from his marriage in 1930 until 1973, is buried in the churchyard.